 Planting in containers either side of a garden gate or front door can help to mark the entrance to a space.
 Clipping the plants into balls or another shape adds further definition.
 While in the darker months wrapping in lights will allow your plants to have a year round presence.

-Boxwood can also be planted in window boxes.
+Boxwood shrubs can also be planted in window boxes.
 Here the plants are a low maintenance, high drama option.
 Varieties such as Heuchera, hardy in USDA zones 4-9, produce colorful foliage throughout the fall and winter months.

 Learning topiary may seem daunting but once you master a few basic shapes it is a great way to add humour as well as structure to your garden.